theowenyoung/archive-actionsflow/docs/index.md

 - **Support Almost ALL Actions of [Github Actions](https://github.com/marketplace?type=actions)**.
 Actionsflow use [act](https://github.com/nektos/act)(a tool for running GitHub Actions locally) for running jobs of your workflow file.
 With [Github actions](https://github.com/marketplace?type=actions), You can connect with IFTTT, Zapier, or the other services.
 - **Easy for Writing Workflow File**.
 The Actionsflow configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow), If you have already written a [Github actions file](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) before, it's really easy for you to define an Actionsflow workflow file
 - **Run a trigger per 5 minutes**.
 The workflow can check and run every 5 minutes based on [Github actions scheduled events](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events)
-- **Totally Support Webhook Event for Every 3rd Party Service**.
+- **Use Webhook to Connect with any 3rd party Service**.
 You can easily set a webhook URL at 3rd party service, then receive the webhook event at triggers who supported the webhook.

 # Quick Started